sheehui/tp/docs/UserGuide.md

 Example:
 * `remove 1`

+#### Edit Notes

+You can simply add your changes inside the notes field inside `Notes` tab and DonnaFin will automatically save your data.

 #### Returning to Home view: `home`

-Allows the user to return to the home view, also known as Main Window.
+Allows the user to return to the home view.

 Format: `home`